ronyhe/pyjvm/readme.md

 - It does not obey JVM arithmetic overflow rules.
 Instead it uses python math operations directly.
 - It does little to no verification of class files
 - It does little to no verification of instruction preconditions
-- It rarely complies with the exceptions that instructions should throw
+- It rarely complies with the exceptions that instructions should throw*.
 - It does not implement native methods
-- It does not implement the jsr and ret instructions*
+- It does not implement the jsr and ret instructions**

 Others are welcome to tackle these issues if they wish.
 In fact, this might prove a useful didactic task for students of various advanced topics.

+*Most (but not all) of the exceptions that instructions should throw are related to faulty class files.
+ These cases are security features that aren't relevant to a non-production VM.

-*Note that the jsr and ret instructions are, to my understanding, largely obsolete.
+**Note that the jsr and ret instructions are, to my understanding, largely obsolete.
 Modern Java compilers do not emit them (although other JVM languages might) and the specification discourages their use.
 See [this stackoverflow discussion](https://stackoverflow.com/a/21150629).